TuxieNight/KanbanBoard/README.md

 - React Bootstrap — layout and form components

 ## How It Works
 When the application loads, it checks for an existing Supabase user.
 If none is found, an anonymous user is created automatically.
-All tasks are tied to this user ID.
+All tasks are tied to this user ID, and users can only see the tasks they create.

 Dragging a task updates the UI immediately and then writes the change to Supabase to improve user experience.
 Once the update completes, the application re-fetches tasks to ensure the board always reflects the authoritative state in the database.